kijanawoodard/Blog/src/Blog.Web/Content/posts/creating-a-resharper-macro.markdown

+---
+title: Creating a ReSharper Macro
+published: October 17, 2013
+tags:
+---

-﻿I wanted to get [R#] to do a little typing for me so that I can more easily add new blog posts.
+I wanted to get [R#] to do a little typing for me so that I can more easily add new blog posts.

 A new post looks like this: